 The Rainbows Program is for children who have experienced a significant loss in their life either through divorce, death, or separation from a family member.
 The children meet in small groups with a trained adult leader once a week for approximately 12 weeks.
 The program includes a Celebrate Me Day when all children and their leaders come together for a special time of sharing and learning.
 For more information please contact a school counselor.

-RECYCLING AND RETAIL COMMITMENT CARD PROGRAMS
+RETAIL COMMITMENT CARD PROGRAMS

-There is a paper recycling bin, for all types of paper and cardboard located near the bus door in the first hallway and in the commons area.
 Proceeds earned from these and the following programs go directly to the children in the form of supplies, computer equipment, books, etc.